-- 2.9.1 There are three generally accepted ways of giving written feedback to students in schools: - Marks/grades/points - Comments - Marks/grades/points and comments - 2.9.2 Marking should be part of a process of dialogue with the student that highlights their strengths and areas for improvement.
+- 2.9.1 Feedback is often written and oral from the teachers, as well as self-assessment by the students.
+This is to support their autonomy, confidence and independence. - 2.9.2 Marking should be part of a process of dialogue with the student that highlights their strengths and areas for improvement.
 All marking must be constructive and positive in tone.
-Students should be encouraged to look at the journey they need to take to academic improvement rather than define themselves in terms of academic levels. - 2.9.3 It is good practice to use quantifiable marks, numbers and grades where appropriate, but staff are also encouraged to use comment-based feedback as well.
-It is helpful for staff to use comments that are constructive and to include targets for improvement that relate to attainment and effort.
-However, in formal assessment when there is a mark scheme marks/grade should be given to enable students to understand the criteria behind their award.
+Students should be encouraged to look at the journey they need to take to academic improvement rather than define themselves in terms of academic levels. - 2.9.3 Staff use comments that are constructive to highlight the key strengths in the learning as well as the targets for improvement.